conroy9068/p3-Python/README.md

 ### Existing Features

 - **Google Sheet** - The game will add a record of the game to a Google Sheet.
-This will include the date and time, the player names, the winner and the final score.
+This will include the date and time, the player names, the winner and the final score.[Link to Google Sheet](https://docs.google.com/spreadsheets/d/1CFEjZdeQxCWNoqitT0pSJT--rjcz3kQOPFTuXDeY4S4/edit?usp=sharing)

 - **Timer** - There is a timer delaying the introduction test so that just the ascii art is displayed for a few seconds before the game begins.
+[Screenshot](https://github.com/conroy9068/p3-Python/blob/main/assets/images/sleep-timer.png)

 - **Move Validation** - The game will check if the user has entered a valid move.
 If they have not, they will be asked to enter a valid move.
 [Screenshot](https://github.com/conroy9068/p3-Python/blob/main/assets/images/gameboard-move-validation.png)